yu-fung-hang/cyber-black-friday/README.md

    | the whole process                       | ≈ 16s          |

 ## Conclusion
-Not only does Redis prevent the system from generating more orders, but it also helps decrease runtime significantly.
+Not only does Redis prevent the system from generating excess orders, but it also helps decrease runtime significantly.

 ## Credit
 * The main idea of this project is from a Chinese book called [*Java EE 互联网轻量级框架整合开发*](http://www.broadview.com.cn/book/80).
 However, I made a lot of improvements on it.